Railsmania/scripts/foundation/routing/understanding_routes.md

 When your Rails application receives an incoming request for:

 GET /patients/17
-it asks the router to match it to a controller action.
+Rails asks the router to match this path to a controller action.
 If the first matching route is:

 get '/patients/:id', to: 'patients#show'
 the request is dispatched to the patients controller's show action with { id: '17' } in the special params hash.